 So you speak English and you've decided you want to teach private German tutorials to English speaking students.
 You’ve mastered your second language or you're a native speaker and a teacher with a passion for passing on knowledge.
 The choice to start teaching private tutorials, either online or in person, was an obvious one.

-Becoming a German tutor and earning some extra money with some German tutor jobs as you teach others what you know about the language and culture is a great idea.
+Becoming a tutor and earning some extra money with some German tutor jobs as you teach others what you know about the language and culture is a great idea.
 However, there are a number of questions you should ask yourself before you start advertising your tutoring services:

-How do you get the word out to every potential learner?
-How do you find customers interested in language learning?
+- How do you get the word out to every potential learner?

-It’s normal in the beginning to feel this is really complicated.
-However, if you take your time setting everything up, and just go step by step, you’ll quickly become the most in-demand German tutor in town!
+In the beginning, you'll probably feel starting a tutoring job is really complicated.
+However, if you take your time setting everything up, and just go step by step, you’ll quickly become the most in-demand German tutor in town.

-Before you even work out your rates for online tutoring jobs, you’ll need know what qualifications you’ll need.
+Before you work out your rates for online tutoring jobs, you’ll need to find out what qualifications you’ll need.

-Firstly, there aren’t any specific qualifications that you need to be a private tutor.
-However, you should be able to justify your language skills (German phrases, vocabulary, verbs, education, language stays, teaching skills, German pronunciation, etc.) otherwise you’ll find it very difficult to find students.
+There aren’t any specific teaching qualifications you need to be a private tutor, however, you should be able to provide proof of your language skills (knowledge of German phrases, vocabulary, verbs, pronunciation, speaking fluency, reading level and so on) otherwise you’ll have a difficult time finding students.

-When you create your first advert, you’ll need to specify your level in German.
-Are you fluent, bilingual, advanced, or conversational?
+When you create your first advertisement, you’ll need to specify your level in German.
+Are you fluent, bilingual, advanced or conversational?

-If you only did German for a year in secondary school and then dropped it, you’re going to struggle to find students.
+If you only studied German for a year in secondary school and then dropped it, you’re going to struggle to find students.

-While there are no hard and fast rules for what level you should have, a German degree’s usually a good benchmark.
+While there are no hard and fast rules for what level you should have, a German degree is usually a good benchmark.

 Find the latest online tutoring jobs here.

 Maybe you have a good speaking or reading level but don't have an official degree to back it up?
 What should you do?

 - How many years have you studied German?